 What is the first thing we do when preparing for a meeting with a buyer?
 Visit a store.
 Go to the buyer’s plan-o-gram.
 Know it inside and out: SKU count by brand, products, flavors, price points, packaging, features, and benefits.
 Everything.
 Then, do the same for as many food buyers’ competitive supermarket POGs as possible.
 Got a meeting with Kroger?
 Hit your POG at Whole Foods, Walmart, and HyVee.

 We can tell a lot when we visit a supermarket with a client.

 The best clients?
 The ones who are spot-on in their game?
 These clients pick apart their retail POG product-by-product, detailing everything from how one product/brand is the leader, how another should not be there, to what flavors/styles they have too much/not enough of, to packaging, price points, and ingredients.
 In short, they are experts in their category.

-This is what the food buyer is looking for: expertise.
+This is what the food buyer is looking for in your retail marketing deck: expertise.
 I’ve seen these hundreds of times in my day-to-day work and witnessed this working first-hand.
 The best insights only come from deep category expertise.